RamThokane/Projects/calculator/README.md

-made a simple calci using HTML ,CSS and JS
+made a simple calci using HTML ,CSS and JS,,,